 Planned design changes by the RWSA at all three plants will improve the treatment process, and thus, the quality of the water we deliver to you.
 Specifically, an effort is being made to reduce the formation of chemicals called disinfection by-products (TTHMs and HAAs; see discussion of contaminants).

 The RWSA was granted an extension by the VDH related to the new, stricter requirements of the Stage 2 disinfection by-products rule until significant upgrades could be completed.
 An advanced treatment process that employs granular activated carbon (GAC) is being installed at each plant to result in higher quality water.
-These upgrades will be completed at all three plants in 2017.
+These upgrades will be completed at all three plants in the spring of 2018.
 In the interim, powdered activated carbon (PAC) is available at each plant to meet the new water quality standards.